3. Facing Fears and Re-Building Routines

 You can create these steps in the 'goal ladder' activity.

 It is normal for children to feel distressed when facing their fears, no matter which step they are at.
-If they display intense emotions and feel scared or anxious, try using relaxation techniques, such as the ones we covered last week (e.g., box breathing or the 3-3-3 technique).
+If they display intense emotions and feel scared or anxious, try using relaxation techniques, such as the ones covered in 'Managing Difficult Feelings' (e.g., box breathing or the 3-3-3 technique).

 You can ask your child what is making them feel worried.
 What do they think will happen?
 This can be a chance for them to express their thoughts, explore why certain emotions or thoughts are coming up, and you can work with them to rationalise them.